The Garden of Peace FAQ’s

 At The Garden of Peace we suggest that for one week after drinking Ayahuasca you refrain from pork, chilli, alcohol, pharmaceuticals and recreational drugs.
 The Post Dieta after a Master Plant Dieta is 30 days minimum and much stricter.
 You will be given detailed instructions on that when you apply and can read about the post dieta we prescribe on our website here.

-We suggest being well rested, eating a clean plant based diet for 3-7 days before hand and taking the advice of whoever is facilitating your ceremony in terms of how to prepare.
-It’s important that you check out any medical contraindications especially if you are taking medications well in advance.
-This page has more information on that.
 In terms of mind-set and intentions we suggest that it is useful to have some awareness and intention around why you are drinking, what are you asking for help and guidance around?
 You should also be open to surrender to whatever the Ayahuasca ceremony is bringing up or presenting to you even if these means your initial intention is put to one side for the time being.

 While some traditions are fine with pregnant women drinking ayahuasca, we feel as a matter of best practice it is not necessary or responsible for us to offer this medicine to pregnant women.
 This is a matter of personal choice which we urge you to thoroughly research and make an informed choice based on the question, “is this truly necessary for me and my baby right now?”